ahzonoozi/SPS-VARIMF/README.md

     • FILTERS

     • YIELD

+ Extract both BaSeL_1.zip and BaSeL_2.zip into the following directory:

+    SPECTRA/BaSeL3.1/

+Make sure all extracted files are placed directly inside the BaSeL3.1 folder.

 ## Compiling the Code
 The code includes a Makefile to facilitate compilation.
 Before proceeding, ensure that your system has a Fortran compiler installed (e.g., gfortran).
 You may need to modify the Makefile to specify the correct Fortran compiler for your system